ahlisbon/diacriticsAndNengo/README.md

 # Known Issues
 - On rare occaisions, the macro will leave either the "ctrl" "shift" or "alt" key pressed down.
 I.e., presseing the "p" key will be interpreted by your computer as "ctrl+p" and launch the print dialogue window.
 To fix this, seperately press "ctrl" "shift" and "alt".
 This will stop the behavior.
+- If you type some gibberish, and the gibberish has one of the letters used to prefix imperial eras (m, t, s, h, r), the error message for exceeding the maximum number of years in an imperial era will display.

 # Future Changes/Features/Ideas (in no particular order)
 - Improve compatibility with spreadsheet software/web apps.